Chicken Rub Guide: 5 Expert Recipes with Exact Measurements & Tips

 Applying a rub may seem straightforward, but getting it right can mean the difference between "meh" and "mouthwatering."
 Follow these steps to ensure every bite shines:

 1. Pat Dry: Before applying any rub, ensure your chicken pieces are completely dry.
-Moisture dilutes flavor and prevents proper adhesion.
+Use paper towels to thoroughly remove all moisture from the surface.

 2. Use Hands or Brush: Rub the spices into the chicken using your fingers or a pastry brush for even coverage.
 Make sure to get under the skin and into crevices if possible.